pikaid/pikaid-php/README.md

 ## Requirements

 * PHP 7.4 or higher
-* ext-bcmath or ext-gmp (optional, recommended for performance)
+* ext-gmp or ext-bcmath or none of them (optional, recommended for performance, GMP is better)

 ## Installation